Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: Rotating SMs and BMs (breather molecules) in the regime of strongly nonlocal nonlinearity

+The last cross-section in Fig. \ref{fig6}(a) shows the trajectory of the first soliton.
+We find that, when $d=\pi $, the first soliton returns to its original position, indicating that the rotation period is $\pi $, and Fig.~\ref{fig7}(a) presents the corresponding trajectories of four solitons from Fig.~\ref{fig6}(a).
+The red and yellow ellipses with\ eccentricity $e=0.6$ denote, severally, the trajectories of the first and third solitons, and of the second and fourth ones.
+The rotation period can likewise be obtained from the analytical results.
+The equations of motion for the center of {mass} of each individual soliton in the SM in produced in Appendix~\ref{ap1}, see Eqs.~(\ref{eq:sub1} ) and~(\ref{eq:sub2}).
+These equations show that the center-of-mass coordinates $(\xi _{n},\eta _{n})$ of the $n$-th soliton vary sinusoidally as the function of the propagation distance $\zeta $, i.e., $\xi _{n}(\eta _{n})\propto \lbrack \cos (\beta _{0}\zeta ),\sin (\beta _{0}\zeta )]$.
+Consequently, the SM\ rotation period is $T_{r}=2\pi /\beta _{0}=\pi $.
+The propagation constant $\beta _{0}$ can be adjusted by tuning the system's parameters, thereby enabling control over the rotation period.

-When $v=1$, the SM exhibits no radial motion-neither centripetal nor centrifugal-but simply rotates on its initial orbit, and the rotation period is $\pi$, see Fig.~\ref{fig4}(b).
-Moreover, the projected trajectory of the SM remains on the circle at all times shown in last cross-section in Fig.~\ref{fig4}(b).
-Panel (b1) shows the trajectory of four solitons corresponding to Fig.~\ref{fig4}(b); the trajectory is a circle with eccentricity $e=0$.
-As shown in Fig.~\ref{fig4}(c), initial velocity \(v = 1.2\), the SMs spiral outward from the axis, their orbital radius increasing until it reaches a maximum at the position $\pi/4$.
-Subsequently, in the interval from $\pi/4$ to $\pi/2$, the SMs spiral inward from the axis, their orbital radius decreasing until the position $\pi/2$, where it returns to the initial radius.
-The motion then repeats the sequence from 0 to $\pi/2$, giving the breathing oscillation a period of $\pi/2$.
-Panel (c1) shows the trajectory of four solitons corresponding to Fig.~\ref{fig4}(c); the trajectory is an ellipse with eccentricity $e\approx 0.55$.
+When $v=1$, the SM exhibits no radial motion (neither centripetal nor centrifugal), simply rotating along its initial orbit, and the rotation period is $\pi $, see Fig.~\ref{fig6}(b).
+Moreover, the projected SM\ trajectory remains on the circle at all times shown in the last cross-section in Fig.~\ref{fig6}(b).
+Figure~\ref{fig7}(b) shows the trajectory of four solitons corresponding to Fig.~\ref{fig6}(b), which is a circle with eccentricity $e=0$.

+As shown in Fig.~\ref{fig6}(c), with initial rotation velocity $v=1.2$, the SMs spiral outward, their orbital radius increasing until it reaches a maximum at $\zeta =\pi /4$.
+Subsequently, in the interval $\pi /4<\zeta <\pi /2$, the SMs spiral inward, their orbital radius decreasing until $\zeta =\pi /2$, where it returns to the initial radius.
+The motion then repeats itself, giving the breathing period of $\pi /2$.
+Figure~\ref{fig7}(c) shows that the trajectory of the four solitons corresponding to Fig.~\ref{fig6}(c) is an ellipse with eccentricity $e\approx 0.55$.
+Thus, adjusting the initial rotation velocity, one can not only control the trajectories of SMs and BMs, but also perform mutual conversion between them.

+The initial angular velocity gives rise to rotation of the SM, the respective angular momentum $M$ being determined by the magnitude of the initial angular velocity.
+Figure~\ref{fig7}(d) shows the variation of $M$ in the course of the propagation, for different initial angular velocities.
+Here, purple solid, blue dashed, and red dash-dotted lines correspond to initial angular velocities $v = 0.8,\, 1$, and 1.2, respectively.